Skip to main content

 Observability

 The plugin exposes Prometheus metrics, structured JSON logs, and OpenTelemetry traces.
-Health endpoints (GET /health/live, GET /health/ready) are available unauthenticated for Kubernetes liveness and readiness probes.
+Unauthenticated liveness and readiness probes are available for Kubernetes orchestration.
 These are primarily relevant for BYOC deployments.

-Health endpoints are unauthenticated by design (for K8s probe compatibility).
-In BYOC deployments, restrict access to these endpoints at the network level (e.g., via ingress rules or security groups) to prevent exposing internal dependency status to the public internet.
+Liveness and readiness probes are unauthenticated by design (for K8s probe compatibility).
+In BYOC deployments, restrict access to these probes at the network level (e.g., via ingress rules or security groups) to prevent exposing internal dependency status to the public internet.